MangJo/pso2_logviewer/README.md

 The LogViewer only reads chat logs.
-I planned to add other kinds of logs before but I decided not to because I think the other logs seem to be useless unless you are the kind of person auditing almost any kind of expenses like AC, FUN points etc.
+I planned to add other kinds of logs before but I decided not to because I think the other logs seem to be useless unless you are the kind of person auditing almost any kind of expenses like AC, FUN points etc. and I stopped playing the game.

 The features of this app are simple:
 -Colored text according to the chat type.